- What is an exchange-traded fund (ETF)?

-What is an Exchange-Traded Fund (ETF)?
+What is an exchange-traded fund (ETF)?

 RELATED: Best Canadian Dividend ETFs

-What is a Mutual Fund?
+What is a mutual fund?

-A mutual fund is an actively managed basket of investments that you can buy or sell at the end of the trading day (more on this below).
+A mutual fund is an actively or passively managed basket of investments that you can buy or sell at the end of the trading day (more on this below).
 Mutual funds give investors the chance to pool their money together and buy stocks, bonds, and other assets in multiple companies.

-How are ETFs and Mutual Funds Similar?
+How are ETFs and mutual funds similar?

 As you can see, ETFs and mutual funds aren’t worlds apart.
-In fact, ETFs and mutual funds were created to solve a similar problem: how to help hand-ons investors diversify their portfolios without the pain of hand-picking investments themselves.
+In fact, ETFs and mutual funds were created to solve a similar problem: how to help hands-on investors diversify their portfolios without the pain of hand-picking investments themselves.

-2. They’re both overseen by fund managers
+1. They’re both overseen by fund managers

 Every fund has a fund manager, someone who oversees its performance, rebalances it, and ensures it hits its investment objectives.
 Fund managers also own the investments inside the fund: when you invest with one, you own a share of the fund, but not the investments themselves.

 Both ETFs and mutual funds allow you to invest in a broad range of companies, some of which you probably wouldn’t have known of beforehand.
 If you don’t have time to pick individual stocks, ETFs, and mutual funds can give you market exposure at a lower cost.